Surefront at NRF: Retail’s Big Show

 The best part is that each piece of communication is object-oriented, meaning it’s tied to the product detail page, quote, or purchase order.
 Instead of long chains of scattered data silos created by emails with attached spreadsheets just to settle one order, suppliers and retailers can use Surefront to engage each other, with all product data easily accessible on the page.

 So, if we made the dating app analogy earlier for a B2B Wholesale Marketplace, you can see that PLM software, especially Surefront’s PLM function, is about relationship building.
 It’s not about match-making and sparking the connection like a marketplace.
 Rather, it’s about fostering the relationship and everything that comes in building a truly functional partnership after you meet.

 Here’s where some of the overlap might occur and where some of the confusion on the difference between PLM and B2B Wholesale Marketplaces may occur.
 Both brands and retailers can use both types of solutions.
 The difference lies in the depth and breadth of users.

 On the supplier side, only sales people would use a B2B Wholesale Marketplace to upload their products to try and attract buyers.
 As you might guess, on the retailer side, buyers use these platforms to find deals on products and widen the range of their offerings.
 Both sides use this to find new buying and selling opportunities, which they complete directly in the platform.

-PLM software has a far greater range of users (especially with Next Generation PLM).
+PLM has a far greater range of users (especially with a Unified Product Collaboration Platform).
 Surefront attracts users from product development and sales on the supplier side and users from category management and buying teams on the retail side.
 This is designed to take products all the way from concept to market streamlining the communications and business dealings for both sides of the transaction over the entire lifetime of the products as well as the entire duration of the relationship between supplier and retailer.